-Back in October I went to Chicago for the annual Chicago Seminars, a points and miles conference that takes place every year at the Holiday Inn Elk Grove Village.
-This time around I wanted to spend a few days in the city.
+I stayed at the Hyatt Centric The Loop Chicago while attending the annual Chicago Seminars.
+This points and miles conference takes place every year at the Holiday Inn Elk Grove Village.
+This time, I wanted to spend a few days in the city.
 So I decided to book the Hyatt Centric The Loop in downtown Chicago.

 The Hyatt Centric Chicago is a Category 4 Hyatt hotel, which requires 15,000 points per night.
 This hotel opened back in April 2015 and since Hyatt Centric is a new concept and there weren’t many reviews on this particular property, I wanted to check it out for myself.